agilesix/ceq-j40-cejst-2-working/QUICKSTART.md

 ```sh
 $ docker build ./client -t 'j40_website'
 ```
+Depending on what code has changed, it may be necessary to clear the cache for the image rebuild.
+If the image rebuild fails, insert this flag immediately after "build": "--no-cache"

-Once one or both images are rebuilt, you can re-run the docker compose command.
+Once the required images are rebuilt, you can re-run the docker compose command.